cbohara/ssh_guide/README.txt

 SSH = secure shell
     software-based approach to network security
-    SSH creates a channel for running a shell on a remote computer with end-to-end encryption between 2 systems when data is sent by a computer to the network
+    SSH creates a channel for running a shell on a remote computer end-to-end encryption between 2 systems
+    when data is sent by a computer to the network
         SSH automatically encrypts (scrambles) it
     when data reaches the intended recipient